GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

 ]
 ```

 We're using `strict_dns`, which means that we’re relying on every instance of the `usersvc` appearing in the DNS.
-Hopefully this will work for us -- we'll find out when we test!
+Hopefully this will work for us—we'll find out when we test!

 As usual, it's a single command to start the edge Envoy running: